pounders82/Circle-Bounds/README.md

 ## General info
 This project is a simple application that I created in order to practice the concepts of JavaFx.
+When the user left clicks on the screen a circle appears which is bounded by a rectangle.
+As the user continues to left click more circles appear and they are all bounded by the same rectangle.
+When the user right clicks on a circle it disappears and the rectangle is updated to bound the remaining circles.

 ## Technologies
 Project is created with: